Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: Discussion and conclusions

-Using a neural Bayes estimator to recover local spectra from the outputs of the spatial bandpass filters proved to be successful even in the situation when true (target) local spectra were {\em not} available to train the net (in sequential filtering).
-In case when the target local spectra were available (in our experiments with static analyses on the sphere) and they were used to build the training sample, the advantage of the neural network was dramatic.
-Our results also suggest that the neural net was more successful in extracting ``climatological'' information from the training sample and combining it with the information provided by the forecast ensemble than the widely-used linear combination of static and localized ensemble covariance matrices.
+Using a neural Bayes estimator to recover local spectra from the outputs of the spatial bandpass filters proved to be successful even in the situation when true hyperprior distribution was {\em not} available to train the neural net (in sequential filtering).
+In case when the true hyperprior was available (in our experiments with static analyses on the sphere), the advantage of the neural-Bayes-estimator based analysis was dramatic.
+Our results also suggest that placing a hyperprior on the spatial model's parameters leads to better extraction of `climatological' information from the training sample than the mixing of ensemble prior covariances with the time-mean prior covariance matrix (the popular technique reviewed in section \ref{sec_intro_literature}, see item \ref{list_hybr}).
+One reason for this is that the hyperprior distribution is more informative than just the mean covariance matrix.
+Another reason is that the expressivity of a neural network is much greater than that of a linear combination with scalar weights.

-Applying the developed regularization technique to real-world high-dimensional problems will require a multi-grid/multi-scale version of the algorithm.
+Applying the developed regularization technique to real-world high-dimensional problems will require a multigrid/multi-scale version of the algorithm.
 Work on it is underway.
-Its non-ensemble version (with static spatial covariances) has been successfully tested in an operational meteorological data assimilation system \citep{A3F}.
-Adding the ensemble component should be affordable because the spatial model estimator consists of computationally cheap spatial filters followed by a grid point-by-grid point application of a small neural network.
-Further extensions of the spatial model may include directional anisotropy and, possibly, non-Gaussianity.
+The key idea is to approximate a given convolution operator using sparse operators defined on a hierarchy of spatial grids.
+The computational cost will be drastically reduced by representing large-distance spatial interactions on coarse grids.

+Adapting our model to fields with strong non-stationarities that occur at fixed known locations (like ocean coastlines) can also be subject of future research.
+Further extensions of the spatial model may include directional anisotropy, and, possibly, non-Gaussianity.
 In applications to non-global domains, spectral bandpass filtering can be replaced with spatial wavelet filtering.

+Last but not least, a promising avenue for further research is to extend the approach proposed in this paper to deal with imperfect prior ensembles.
+This can be especially important if the ensemble is generated by a fast data-driven forecast model.
+Even though such an ensemble can be large, it can suffer from probability biases.
+The role of the spatial model will then be to correct for those biases.